 Standard Deviation Calculator

 Use this calculator to easily calculate the standard deviation of a sample, or to estimate the population standard deviation based on a random sample from it.
 Standard deviation for binomial data.
-The standard deviation calculator will also ouput the variance, arithmetic mean (average), range, count, and standard error of the mean (SEM).
+The calculator will also output the variance, arithmetic mean (average), range, count, and standard error of the mean (SEM).